Stability conditions, cluster varieties, and Riemann-Hilbert problems from surfaces: Quadratic differentials

 where $F$ denotes the total space of the line bundle $\omega_S(E)$.
 This space $\Sigma_\phi$ is a manifold because $\varphi$ is assumed to have simple zeros.
 The natural projection $\pi:\Sigma_\phi\rightarrow S$ is a double cover branched precisely at the simple zeros and odd order poles of~$\phi$.
 There is also a natural involution $\tau:\Sigma_\phi\rightarrow\Sigma_\phi$ which exchanges the two sheets of the cover and commutes with the projection map~$\pi$.

 We define the \emph{hat-homology} $\widehat{H}(\phi)$ of the differential $\phi$ as the group

-where $\Sigma_\phi^\circ=\pi^{-1}(S^\circ)$ and the superscript means we take the anti-invariant part for the action of the cover of the covering involution~$\tau$.
+where $\Sigma_\phi^\circ=\pi^{-1}(S^\circ)$ and the superscript means we take the anti-invariant part for the action of the covering involution~$\tau$.
 It was proved in~\cite{BridgelandSmith}, Lemma~2.2, that the hat homology is free of finite rank.
 There is a natural integer-valued bilinear pairing on this group coming from the intersection pairing on $H_1(\Sigma_\phi^\circ,\mathbb{Z})$.

 Finally, we note that there is a globally-defined meromorphic 1-form $\psi$ on the spectral cover with the property that

 This 1-form $\psi$ is holomorphic on~$\Sigma_\phi^\circ$ and anti-invariant under the action of the covering involution~$\tau$.
 We define the \emph{period} of $\phi$ to be the group homomorphism